-(Mark one) TO SECTION 13 OR 1 15(d) OF THE SECURITIES EXCHANGE For the quart erly period ended Dece mber 27, 2020 ☐ TRANSITION REPORT PURSUANT ACT OF 1934 OR TO SECTION 13 OR 1 5(d) OF THE SECURITIES EXCHANGE period from to Comi mission File Number 0- 19528 QUALCO MM Inc orporated f registrant as specified Delaware 95-3685934 (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
-Employer Identification No.) 5775 Morehouse Dr., San Diego, California (Address of Principal Executive Offices) 92121-1714 (Zip Code) (Registrant' (858) 587-1121 s telephone number, includin g area code) Securities registered pursuant to Section 12(b) of the ne Act: Title of each class Common Stock, \$0.0001 par value Trading Symbol(s) QCOM Name of each exchange on which registered Nasdaq Stock Market Indicate by check mark whether the registrant (1) he Securities Exchange Act of 1934 during the precede to file such reports), and (2) has been subject to such ling 12 months (or for su ch shorter period that the registrant was required Indicate by check mark whether the registrant has submitted pursuant to Rule 405 of Regulation S-T shorter period that the registrant was required to su (§ 232.405 of this chapte er) during the preceding 12 months (or for such Indicate by check mark whether the registrant is a smaller reporting company, or an emerging growth filer," "smaller reporting company," and "emerging company.
-See the defin itions of "large accelerated filer," "accelerated Large accelerated filer ☑ Accelerated filer □ 1 Non-accelerated filer Smaller reporting Company Emerging growth Company If an emerging growth company, indicate by check for complying with any new or revised financial at $Act$ . $\Box$
+(Mark one) QUARTERLY REPORT PURSUANT ACT OF 1934 TO SECTION 13 OR 1 15(d) OF THE SECURITIES EXCHANGE For the quar terly period ended Ma rch 28, 2021 OR ☐ TRANSITION REPORT PURSUANT ACT OF 1934 TO SECTION 13 OR 1 15(d) OF THE SECURITIES EXCHANGE For the transition period from to Comm nission File Number 0- 19528 QUALCO MM Inc corporated (Exact name of f registrant as specified in its charter) Delaware 95-3685934 (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
+Employer Identification No.) 5775 Morehouse Dr., San Diego, California (Address of Principal Executive Offices) 92121-1714 (Zip Code) (Registrant's (858) 587-1121 s telephone number, includin og area code) Securities registered pursuant to Section 12(b) of the ne Act: Title of each class Common Stock, \$0.0001 par value Trading Symbol(s) QCOM Name of each exchange on which registered Nasdaq Stock Market Indicate by check mark whether the registrant (1) h Securities Exchange Act of 1934 during the preced to file such reports), and (2) has been subject to such ing 12 months (or for su ch shorter period that the registrant was required Indicate by check mark whether the registrant has submitted pursuant to Rule 405 of Regulation S-T shorter period that the registrant was required to su (§ 232.405 of this chapte er) during the preceding 12 months (or for such Indicate by check mark whether the registrant is a lasmaller reporting company, or an emerging growth filer," "smaller reporting company," and "emerging company.
+See the defin itions of "large accelerated filer," "accelerated Large accelerated filer ✓ Accelerated filer ✓ N Non-accelerated filer Smaller reporting Company Emerging growth Company If an emerging growth company, indicate by check for complying with any new or revised financial ac Act . \Box